freebsd/freebsd-quarterly/2020q3/grub-bhyve.md

 is based on an older version of GRUB (circa 2015) and thus is missing more recent additions such as XFS file system and [syslinux](https://www.syslinux.org/) support.
-With the update, installing CentOS, for example, does not now require the extra step of specifying EXT4 as the file system instead of the default XFS.
+With the update, installing CentOS, for example, now does not require the extra step of changing the default file system to something other than XFS.

-Internally, the code has been restructured to be its own "platform" which should make it easier to keep up to date with upstream development.
+Internally, the code has been restructured to be its own "platform" which should make it easier to keep in sync with upstream development.
 The major improvement is the ability to automatically find and load the GRUB configuration file from the guest disk image.
 With this change, it is not necessary to create a device map file or specify which Linux